Observatory-Sciences/aravis-detector/README.md

 ### Building Dependencies

-(Optional) It's useful to save the plugin an it's dependencies in same folder and create a virtual environment for the python server.
-Create a shortcut to this folder under the name "cwd" as the rest of the guide utilizes it.
+(Optional) It's useful to save the plugin an its dependencies in same folder and create a virtual environment for the python server.
+Create a shortcut to this folder under the name "ODIN" as the rest of the guide utilizes it.
 Additionally you can create a temp folder for all the saved files.
 To do all this navigate to your desired location for the software and run the following:

 ```shell
 mkdir odin_camera_driver && cd odin_camera_driver